-Simply put, Microsoft Teams is the most popular option out there for collaboration.
-Catering to both business and education, Its rise from 44M monthly active users in 2020 to over 320M today is nothing short of meteoric and it continues to provide each of those users with a real-time collaborative tool for chat, video, file sharing and app sharing.
-But you probably already knew just how Microsoft Teams was overall.
+Here's what you probably already know - Microsoft Teams is the most popular option out there for collaboration.
+Catering to both business and education, its rise from 44M monthly active users in 2020 to over 320M today was nothing short of miraculous.
+The platform continues to provide each of those users with a real-time collaborative tool for chat, video, file sharing and app sharing and the Microsoft currently holds a 46% share of the UC&C market.

-What is less well known however is that Microsoft Teams is also a powerful tool for enabling external communications.
-On this point, enterprises are realizing the ever-increasing list of benefits for using Microsoft Teams Phone as a voice solution and are approaching their voice and IT Providers for answers.
+Despite the impacts that it is having worldwide, what is less well known is that Microsoft Teams is also a powerful tool for enabling external communications.
+On this point, enterprises & SMBs alike are realizing the ever-increasing list of benefits for using Microsoft Teams Phone as a voice solution and are approaching their voice and IT Providers for answers.

-Analysts are confident that the number of PSTN enabled Teams users will grow to 50 million in the next few years, and with the bulk of those going through Microsoft Calling partners, there is plenty of opportunity for you to use the rise of Microsoft Teams Phone to your advantage - With Teams Phone you can not only evolve your existing proposition but also unlock brand new sets of customers and incorporate new IT targets that were previously unreachable.
+Analysts are confident that the number of PSTN enabled Teams users will grow to 50 million in the next few years, and with the bulk of those going through Microsoft calling partners, there is plenty of opportunity for providers to use the rise of Microsoft Teams Phone to their advantage - With Teams Phone you can not only evolve your existing proposition but also unlock brand new sets of customers and incorporate new IT targets that were previously unreachable.

-But it's tricky to know how to unlock this opportunity without the required knowledge.
-And that's why we're here - to help you understand how you can not only create a solution that builds on the success of Microsoft Teams but also how to plug that solution directly into your customers' existing phone systems.
+But it's tricky to know how to unlock this opportunity without the required knowledge and internal expertise.
+And that's why we're here - to help you build a solution that grows alongside on the success of Microsoft Teams and plugs directly into your customers' existing phone systems.
+There are a few ways to do this, including Microsoft Operator Connect, but today we're going to be focusing on the one method that is purposely designed to have a minimal impact on existing setups.

 Is it possible to integrate an existing telephone system with Microsoft Teams?